Hide (musician): Equipment

-Hide was a fan of Bow Wow guitarists Kyoji Yamamoto and Mitsuhiro Saito, and played the Mockingbird style guitar, which Saito used.
+Hide was a fan of Bow Wow guitarists Kyoji Yamamoto and Mitsuhiro Saito, and played Mockingbird-shaped guitars, which Saito used.
 Hide was rarely seen performing without a Fernandes guitar.
+He had many signature models with the company, some of which are still in production.
+In the early 1990s, he used one that became the basis for his MG-X Paint model, which features a psychedelic paint job modeled after the one Hide painted himself.
+From the mid-1990s, he began using the MG-X Cherry Sunburst, which combines then-modern electronics such as a Fernandes Sustainer, with a Sunburst aesthetic inspired by the Gibson Les Paul.
+His MG-X Yellow Heart model features a bright yellow paint job with red hearts, designed after a favorite T-shirt of his, in order to contrast with his heavy music.
+Hide also had a JG Custom, which mimics the shape of a Fender Jaguar and features embedded LEDs that light up in response to picking.

-He had many signature models with the company.
-The MG-X "Paint" model features a psychedelic paint job modeled after one that Hide had painted himself.
-He also owned a large repertoire of guitars by other manufacturers.
+Hide also owned a large repertoire of guitars by other manufacturers.
 While in Los Angeles, he purchased a 1959 Gibson Les Paul Standard that was once owned by Mick Mars of Mötley Crüe for 20 million yen.
 As of 2025, it was valued to be worth 100 million yen.
 The whereabouts of Hide's first electric guitar, a Gibson Les Paul Deluxe that his grandmother bought him through connections at the United States military base in Yokosuka, are unknown.
 Pata suggested that it was sold during X Japan's indie years when they were struggling financially.